ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials), keep them handy as appropriate for your task.
 If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to use [cURL](/docs/cloud-object-storage?topic=cloud-object-storage-curl).
 Preparing to authorize your API calls typically starts with getting an [IAM bearer token](/docs/cloud-object-storage?topic=cloud-object-storage-curl#curl-iam).
 {: http}

 For use of the [AWS CLI](/docs/cloud-object-storage?topic=cloud-object-storage-aws-cli) with this tutorial, you will need to have the appropriate [HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main) for your use.
 Then, start your AWS CLI session at the command prompt with `aws configure` where you paste the `access_key_id` and `secret_access_key` from your credentials at the appropriate prompts.
-Or, use the appropriate format for the files `~/.aws/config` and `~/.aws/credentials`.
+Or, use the appropriate format for your credentials in the files located at `~/.aws/config` and `~/.aws/credentials`.
 {: aws}

 ## Create a bucket configured for public access